Ranmodesnehal/AIS16612intern/README.md

 5. Missing values: checking for missing values, dropping missing values and fill missing values.

 # Task 6 :

 In this task we create 2 nootebooks of matplotlib and seaborn library
 1. matplotlib: data visuallization like scatter ,histogram ,pie chart, etc.
 2. seaborn: all type of data visuallization and examples.

+# Task 7 :

+In this task there are three notebooks of exercises.
+1. Numpy : exmples of array,matrix array,how to create random numbers from distributions,etc.
+2. Different operations on dataset of ecommerce purchases and salary dataset.